GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-72/index.md

 ## Localizing lists of things with `Intl.format` {: #intl-format }

-I love the `Intl` APIs, they’re super helpful for localizing content into other languages!
-In Chrome 72, there’s a new `.format()` method that makes rendering lists easier.
+I love the `Intl` APIs, they're super helpful for localizing content into other languages!
+In Chrome 72, there's a new `.format()` method that makes rendering lists easier.
 Like other `Intl` APIs, it shifts the burden to the JavaScript engine, without sacrificing performance.

-Initialize it with the locale you want, then call `format`, and it’ll use the correct words and syntax.
+Initialize it with the locale you want, then call `format`, and it'll use the correct words and syntax.
 It can do conjunctions - which adds the localized equivalent of *and* (and look at those beautiful oxford commas).
 It can do disjunctions - adding the local equivalent of *or*.
 And by providing some